Atomic absorption spectroscopy: Atomizers

-The used nowadays are spectroscopic flames and electrothermal atomizers.
-Other atomizers, such as glow-discharge atomization, hydride atomization, or cold-vapor atomization, might be used for special purposes.
+The most commonly used atomizers are spectroscopic flames and electrothermal atomizers.
+Other atomizers, such as glow-discharge atomization, hydride atomization, or cold-vapor atomization, can be used for special purposes.

 Flame atomizers

-The oldest and most commonly used atomizers in AAS are flames, principally the air-acetylene flame with a temperature of about 2300 °C and the nitrous oxide system (N2O)-acetylene flame with a temperature of about 2700 °C. The latter flame, in addition, offers a more reducing environment, being ideally suited for analytes with high affinity to oxygen.
+The oldest and most commonly used atomizers in AAS are flames, principally the air-acetylene (C2H2) flame with a temperature of about 2300 °C, and the nitrous oxide (N2O)-acetylene flame with a temperature of about 2700 °C. The latter flame offers a more reducing environment, ideally suited for analytes with a high affinity to oxygen.

 Liquid or dissolved samples are typically used with flame atomizers.
-The sample solution is aspirated by a pneumatic analytical nebulizer, transformed into an aerosol, which is introduced into a spray chamber, where it is mixed with the flame gases and conditioned in a way that only the finest aerosol droplets (< 10 μm) enter the flame.
-This conditioning process reduces interference, but only about 5% of the aerosolized solution reaches the flame because of it.
+The sample solution is aspirated by a pneumatic analytical nebulizer, transformed into an aerosol, which is introduced into a spray chamber, where it is mixed with the flame gases and conditioned so that only the finest droplets (< 10 μm) enter the flame.
+This conditioning reduces interference, but causes only about 5% of the solution to reach the flame.

 On top of the spray chamber is a burner head that produces a flame that is laterally long (usually 5–10 cm) and only a few mm deep.
-The radiation beam passes through this flame at its longest axis, and the flame gas flow-rates may be adjusted to produce the highest concentration of free atoms.
-The burner height may also be adjusted, so that the radiation beam passes through the zone of highest atom cloud density in the flame, resulting in the highest sensitivity.
+The radiation beam passes through the long axis, and the flame gas flow-rates may be adjusted to produce the highest concentration of free atoms.
+The burner height may also be adjusted so that the radiation beam passes through the zone of highest atom cloud density in the flame, resulting in the highest sensitivity.